 Skip to Content

-Oven baked tandoori chicken
+Oven baked tandoori chicken – How to prepare in 3 easy steps

 Love Tandoori Chicken?
-This article shows you how to prepare oven baked tandoori chicken at home in just three simple steps.
+This article shows you how to prepare oven baked tandoori chicken at home in three simple steps.
 You will be pleasantly surprised that it is easier than you think.

-Although Tandoori Chicken is Indian cuisine, it has become the perennial Malaysian favorite that has assimilated into the food culture of all Malaysian with diverse backgrounds.
+Although Tandoori Chicken is Indian cuisine, it has become the perennial Malaysian favorite that has assimilated into the food culture of all Malaysians with diverse backgrounds.
 There are so many people hooked onto chicken tandoori once they tried it.
 The flavor is the magical symphony of spices interplaying with each other that tantalizes all senses.
 It is a must-order dish whenever I patronize my favorite Indian restaurant.

 Note: This post may contain affiliate links.
 Please read my privacy policy for more info.
 I may receive commissions for purchases made through links in this post.
 As an Amazon Associate, I earn from qualifying purchases.